jelenabircevic/bit-book/README.md

 ## BitBook

-Check out the project here: [BitBook](https://jelenabircevic.github.io/bit-book) (use 'user' and 'pass' for looking around the app)
+Check out the project here: [BitBook](https://jelenabircevic.github.io/bit-book) (login with 'user' and 'pass' for looking around the app)

 Simple Facebook-like single page app, written in React.js, as a final team project for the JavaScript course at BIT.